 2. Debt agreements

 Sometimes, creditors will recognise that a person's financial position is precarious enough that there’s little chance of them recouping everything they are owed.
 They might agree to come to alternative arrangements, called debt agreements.
-This basically involves the two parties and a debt agreement administrator coming together to negotiate new terms.
-This might involve partial repayment or an extended loan term.
+This is a negotiated arrangement, often through an administrator, to repay part of what you owe or extend loan terms.

 3. Personal insolvency agreement